atulsharma47/Autonomous-Infrastructure-Orchestration-System/README.md

 ## License

-This project is currently intended for educational, portfolio, and research purposes.
+This project is intended for educational, portfolio, and research purposes.